mbland/elistman/README.md

 - [DMARC GUIDE | DMARC: What is DMARC?][]
 - [Packing multiple binaries in a Golang package][]
 - [One-Click List-Unsubscribe Header – RFC 8058][]
+- [The Use of URLs as Meta-Syntax for Core Mail List Commands and their Transport through Message Header Fields - RFC 2369][RFC 2369]
+- [Signaling One-Click Functionality for List Email Headers - RFC 8058][RFC 8058]
 - [List-Unsubscribe header critical for sustained email delivery][]
+- [The Email Marketers Guide to Using List-Unsubscribe][]
+- [List Unsubscribe Header in Email][]
+- [Prevent mail to Gmail users from being blocked or sent to spam][]
 - [Stack Overflow: Post parameter in path or in body][]
 - [How to Verify Email Address Without Sending an Email][]
 - [25, 2525, 465, 587, and Other Numbers: All About SMTP Ports][]